Docs Menu

 This application uses @Configuration annotations for classes, @Bean annotations for methods, and @Value annotations for parameter conversion.
 These annotations allow the Spring IoC container to manage objects.
 For a detailed explanation of these annotations, see the following sections of the Spring Data framework guide:

-Create configuration and template classes to set up your MongoDB connection by adding the following code to your application:
+Create a MongoConfig.java file and add the following configuration and template classes to set up your MongoDB connection:

 @Configuration